z-izz/.github/profile/README.md

-# We create utility and developer-oriented software.
+# We make utilities and libraries, sometimes.

-That's all you need to know.

-(not associated with <a href="https://github.com/zephyr-systems">zephyr-systems</a>)
+> Seriously, it takes a long time for projects to be made